-According to CWsites over at Mind Eye Web Design, 95% of web users do not read 80% of your content.
+According to CWsites over at Mind Eye Web Design, 95% of web users do not read 80% of content on a site.
 With these statistics already working against you, how can you improve your content to ensure that readers are getting the best user experience from your site?

 1. Break It Up

-When you have large chunks of text that run the risk of blending together, break them into relevant paragraphs to make it easier on the eyes.
-When reading on a computer, it is very rare that your user is concentrating solely on what they are reading.
+Also, when reading on a computer, it is very rare that a reader is concentrating solely on what they are reading.
 They usually have IM clients running, blogs to look at, children screaming, you name it.
-By breaking your text into paragraphs you are making it easier for them to find their place again if they have to turn away from the screen.
+By breaking the text into paragraphs you are making it easier for readers to find their place again if they have to turn away from the screen.
+Breaking content into small, “bite sized” chunks also makes it less intimidating and will appear to take less time to read.

 Most people scan content looking for what is relevant to them.
-Sub headings can be a huge blessing for people short on time.
+Sub headings, with appropriate styles, can be a huge blessing for people short on time.
 Using them allows readers to scan through and find the section that they would find most interesting and/or helpful.
 Make sure your sub headings are relevant to the content below them.

 Overly flowery or verbose language, though great in poetry, is not advisable for web content.